Localization

 If you have any further questions or concerns, don't hesitate to join our Discord server to talk to us!

-Also, this page will update in the future.
-This current information is up-to-date as of Demo 2.0.7.
+This page will be updated as new changes occur in the localization system.
+This current information is up-to-date as of Demo 2.0.8.
 To see the old documentation for Demo 1.0, go here.

 Debug Mode